Dale Earnhardt Jr.: 2014

-At Kansas, after a 5th-place run in the spring, Earnhardt was looking to repeat this feat to start off the contender with a solid finish to help his chances to extend his run for the championship.
+At Kansas, after a fifth-place run in the spring, Earnhardt was looking to repeat this feat to start off as a contender with a solid finish to help his chances to extend his run for the championship.
 After leading 45 laps in the same car he used to win both Pocono races earlier in the season, a cut right front tire resulted in a 39th-place finish.
-That finish caused him to fall to 11th place in points, 25 points behind 8th place.
+That finish caused him to fall to eleventh place in points, 25 points behind eighth place.
 He came to Charlotte needing a win or a good finish.
-He led early but around lap 133, his shifter broke due to a vibration (a similar problem had befallen Jimmie Johnson at Michigan in August).
-He had to make multiple pit stops to fix the problem and never recovered, ending up 20th.
-He fell to last in the Chase standings, 26 points behind 8th.
+He led early, but around lap 133, his shifter broke due to a vibration (a similar problem had befallen Jimmie Johnson at Michigan in August).
+He had to make multiple pit stops to fix the problem and never recovered, ending up twentieth.
+He fell to last in the Chase standings, 26 points behind eighth.

 At Talladega, Earnhardt started 28th and led for 31 laps.
 However, a crash on the back straightaway when he was turned by Greg Biffle ended his title contention chances and left him with a 31st-place finish.

 Despite being knocked out of the Chase, Earnhardt continued to be consistent.
 At Martinsville, he led 79 laps and was leading with ten laps to go when a caution came out for a wreck between Kyle Larson and Marcos Ambrose.
-On the resulting restart, Earnhardt was running 5th.
+On the resulting restart, Earnhardt was running fifth.
 During the restart, he slipped through the pack and overtook Tony Stewart for the lead in turn 4.
 He continued to hold the lead to win the race ahead of Jeff Gordon.
 It was Earnhardt's first career win at Martinsville.

-Returning to Texas, Earnhardt had a rather average run, starting 12th and finishing 6th.
-At Phoenix, he had a solid day and got another Top 10, finishing 8th.
+Returning to Texas, Earnhardt had a rather average run, starting twelfth and finishing sixth.
+At Phoenix, he had a solid day and got another top-ten, finishing eighth.
 At Homestead, Earnhardt had a tire problem early.
-He got the free pass and managed to crack the Top 5 at one point but fell back late to finish 14th.
-He finished 8th in the final standings with what was the best season for Earnhardt since 2004 with 4 wins, 12 Top 5s, 20 Top 10s, and an average finish of 12.2.
-For the 12th straight year, Earnhardt won the NMPA Most Popular Driver Award.
+He got the free pass and managed to crack the top five at one point, but fell back late to finish fourteenth.
+He finished eighth in the final standings with what was the best season for Earnhardt since 2004, with four wins, twelve top-fives, twenty top-tens, and an average finish of 12.2.
+For the twelfth straight year, Earnhardt won the NMPA Most Popular Driver Award.